-The Spencer Foundation, The Teagle Foundation, The Carnegie Corporation of New York
+The Spencer Foundation, The Teagle Foundation, The Carnegie Foundation for the Advancement of Teaching

 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/.